 Participants in the DC plan generally include employees who elected to transfer from the DB plan prior to January 1, 1996, and employees hired on or after January 1, 1996.
-Participants in the DC plan direct the placement of their employers' contributions, 5.0 percent of eligible pay for the year ended December 31, 2020, made on their behalf into various investment alternatives.
-The Association recognized pension costs for the DC plan of \$391,970, \$303,583, and \$267,584 for the years ended December 31, 2021, 2020 and 2019, respectively.
+Participants in the DC plan direct the placement of their employers' contributions, 5.0 percentage of eligible pay for the year ended December 31, 2020, made on their behalf into various investment alternatives.
+The Association recognized pension costs for the DC plan of \$445,559, \$391,970, and \$303,583 for the years ended December 31, 2022, 2021, and 2020, respectively.

 The structure of the district's DB plan is characterized as multi-employer, since neither the assets, liabilities nor costs of the plan are segregated or separately accounted for by the associations.
 No portion of any surplus assets is available to the associations, nor are the associations required to pay for plan liabilities upon withdrawal from the plans.
 As a result, the associations recognize as pension cost the required contribution to the plans for the year.
 Contributions due and unpaid are recognized as a liability.
-For the DB plan, the Association recognized pension costs of \$602,797, \$314,202, and \$349,429 for the years ended December 31, 2021, 2020 and 2019, respectively.
+For the DB plan, the Association recognized pension costs of \$277,633, \$602,797, and \$314,202 for the years ended December 31, 2022, 2021, and 2020, respectively.

-The Association also participates in the Farm Credit Benefits Alliance 401(k) Plan, which requires the associations to match 100 percent of employee contributions up to 3.0 percent of eligible earnings and to match 50 percent of employee contributions for the next 2.0 percent of employee contributions, up to a maximum employer contribution of 4.0 percent of eligible earnings.
+The Association also participates in the Farm Credit Benefits Alliance 401(k) Plan, which requires the Associations to match 100% of employee contributions up to 3.0% of eligible earnings and to match 50 percentage of employee contributions for the next 2.0 percentage of employee contributions, up to a maximum employer contribution of 4.0 percentage of eligible earnings.
 Association 401(k) plan costs are expensed as incurred.
-The Association's contributions to the 401(k) plan were \$278,786, \$213,454, and \$199,407 for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Association's contributions to the 401(k) plan were \$325,355, \$278,786, and \$213,454 for the years ended December 31, 2022, 2021, and 2020, respectively.